-- Chlorine Test (OTO) - Very dependable for detecting the presence of chlorine in your pool - normally used daily.
+- Chlorine Test (OTO) very reliable for detecting the presence of chlorine in your pool - normally used daily.
 The most common cause of pool water problems is lack of chlorine.

 - pH Test - This important parameter of your pool water should be tested frequently.
 Too high and you can form calcium deposits (scaling).
 Too low and you can damage your equipment.

-- Chlorine Test (FAS/DPD) - This test separates the TF-100 from cheaper "bargain" kits that simply do not have this test.
-Measuring chlorine VERY precisely, even up to 50ppm+, this test is indispensable to a pool owner, especially when correcting pool water problems.
+- Chlorine Test (FAS/DPD) - This test seperates the TF-100 from cheaper "bargain" kits......most simply do not have this test.
+Measuring chlorine VERY precisely, even up to 50ppm+, this test is indespensible to a pool owner.....especially when correcting pool water problems.

 - Combined Chloramines Test - CC's are a good indicator of the need to shock your pool.
 The TF-100 can measure CC's down to .2ppm.
 Cheaper kits will not have the CC's test.

 - Calcium Hardness Test - measure the CH of your pool water and your fill water as well.
 This allows you to control and manage this important parameter.
 Excessive calcium contributes to scaling and too little can damage your plaster.

 - Total Alkalinity Test - TA buffers your pH.
 While there is a lot of latitude with this parameter, close monitoring (testing) several times during the summer is essential.

 - Cyanuric Acid Test - CYA protects your chlorine from sunlight.
 It must be kept at the proper level to be effective.
 Again, the cheaper kits do not perform this essential test